Updated: 17 hours ago

-It was mid-March, and I was standing in line at a pharmacy in a small town in New York, where my mother lives.
+It was mid-March, and I was standing on line at the CVS in a small town in New York, where my mother lives.
 She had just had some surgery, and we were getting her prescriptions filled.
-COVID-19 had just started to lock things down in the area, and my mother was one of the last surgeries performed in our area before most surgeries were put on hold.
+COVID-19 had just started to lock things down in the area, and my mother was one of the last surgeries performed in our area, before most surgeries were put on hold.
 Though my mom lives in a small town, it happens to be one of the regions not far from New York City that is most popular for "weekenders," and where many city residents have purchased second homes.
 It is also an area where New York City residents moved to in large numbers after 9/11, and where they flocked to when the coronavirus numbers in the city started to soar.

 When I finally got to the front of the line, I asked the pharmacist if the phones were being answered at all.
 Her response to me was that they just could not keep up, given the need to serve the customers at the counter, and also dedicate staff to being on the phone with the insurance companies, while also covering for staff who were out sick or who were too afraid to come to work.

 None of my questions required the assistance of my local pharmacy.
 Everything I needed, could have been handled by a central call center.
 And a call center include both general customer service, and access to technical support, for issues that result from a disconnect between pharmacy services and online transactions.
 And because my issues started with the online prescription platform, I could have been assisted by a chat support option.
 Unfortunately, those options did not appear to be available.
 This is no longer just a standard customer service issue.
 It is now a public health hazard.